 Mor Mu Dong restaurant in Phuket is quite an unusual place.
-You really really want to eat off the beaten tracks? where only locals go for a great and relaxing lunch or dinner?
+You really really want to eat off the beaten tracks? where locals go for a great and relaxing lunch or dinner?
 Mor Mu Dong is a place every local knows, and you just have to count the cars on the parking to know that something special is cooking here.
 People travel a long way to come to Mor Mu Dong.
-It’s so local that even Andrew Zimmern from ‘Bizarre Food‘ had lunch here.
+It’s so local that even Andrew Zimmern from ‘Bizarre Food’ had lunch here.